antontkv/docker-and-pid1/README.md

       - The signal **is not** `SIGKILL` or `SIGSTOP`, so this check `sig_kernel_only(sig)` will return false, so the `force` variable is irrelevant.
 Since the whole expression will be false.
       - If the signal **is** `SIGKILL` or `SIGSTOP`, then `force` is relevant.
 If it is set to true, meaning that the signal coming from the ancestor namespace, the whole expression will be true and the signal will be sent.
 If it was false, meaning that the signal coming from the current namespace, the whole expression will be false and the signal will be ignored.

-To sum up the signal to PID 1 will be ignored if:
+To summarize, signals sent to PID 1 will be ignored if:

-- The process has the `SIGNAL_UNKILLABLE` flag set (any process with PID 1).
+- The process has the `SIGNAL_UNKILLABLE` flag set, which is the case for any process with PID 1.
-- The process didn't created a handler for the signal.
+- The process did not create a handler for the signal.
-- If the signal is `SIGKILL` it should be coming from the process namespace.
+- The signal is `SIGKILL` or `SIGSTOP` and it's sent from the process's own namespace.

 ## How that relates to Docker